 It came about only after lawyers for the House of Representatives refused to turn over the material the FBI sought, according to officials familiar with the case.

-At the request of the FBI, the House General Counsel's office had secured copies of the documents and computer files being sought in the bribery investigation from the office of Congressman William Jefferson, Democrat Louisiana.
+At the request of the FBI, the House General Counsel's office had secured copies of the documents and computer files being sought in the bribery investigation from the office of Congressman William Jefferson, Democrat, Louisiana.

 But officials say the House lawyers then refused to turn over the documents to the FBI.

-So the FBI agents went in there about 7.15 Saturday night officials say the agents used a special team to minimize the likelihood that any potential uh uh politically sensitive items were removed.
+Officials say the agents used a special team to minimize the likelihood that any potential politically sensitive items were removed.

-Why, why who do they who do they think they are?
+Who do they think they are?

-Richard to Long Beach, California.
+Richard of Long Beach, California.

-I'm uh glad you call.
+I'm glad you called.

 Welcome to the program, sir.